lovelacej18/RFALSetupInstructions/README.md

 # Install Ubuntu
 Creat ubuntu image on flashdrive and start up using that USB drive
+>> Have a flash drive with Ubuntu 20.04, although mysterious graphics error exists

 # Creatng a bootlable USB using Windoes
 Download Ubuntu image .iso file